pyccel.ast.cwrapper module#

 list_obj (TypedAstNode) – The list that must be emptied.

-- property list_obj#
+- property list_objView on GitHub#

 The list that must be emptied.